TEXAS BLOODHOUND

 I heard the voice of the Lord saying, whom shall I send?
 And who will go for us?
 And I said, here am I, Send Me! - Isaiah 6:8

-Training Tips for the month of Febuary 2025
+Training Tips for the month of April 2025